nrfconnect/sdk-nrf/samples/cellular/nrf_cloud_multi_service/README.rst

 See :ref:`nrf_cloud_multi_service_building_wifi_scan` for details on how to enable Wi-Fi location tracking.

-This sample supports placing P-GPS data in external flash for the nRF9160 development kit version 0.14.0 and later.
+This sample supports placing P-GPS data in external flash for the nRF91 Series development kit.
+Version 0.14.0 or later is required for the nRF9160 DK.
 To enable this, add the following parameter to your build command:

 ``-DOVERLAY_CONFIG=overlay_pgps_ext_flash.conf``

 Also, specify your development kit version by appending it to the board name.
-For example, if your development kit version is 1.0.1, use the following board name in your build command:
+For example, if you are using an nRF9160 development kit version 1.0.1, use the following board name in your build command:

 ``nrf9160dk_nrf9160_ns@1_0_1``